salvadorOrtega/fs-crawl/README.md

 All files at a given depth are handled first, then all subdirectories.

 Similarly, fs-crawl has the `remove()` utility that visits a specified absolute path, runs `crawl.crawlDir()` in this case to visit the contents of that directory rather than the contents of an object, and runs two internal callback functions: one that removes a file when one has been found, and another that removes the directory once its depths have been cleared.
 Basically, fs-crawl gets to all the files at a certain point in the call stack fist, and into the directories depth-first.

+`crawl.copyOneToMany(fromPath, destinationsArray)` copies the contents inside `fromPath` into an arbitrary number of destinations listed in destinationsArray.
+It first runs `crawl.dirToObj` to obtain a copy of the directory structure as an object (i.e. the opposite of `crawl.objToDir`), then runs callbacks that copy each directory and file it encounters into each of the destinations.

+The callback patter for when a directory or a file are found allows for easily composable and ever more powerful file system management tool building, all while staying within the asynchronous and promises territory.